 Forming a company

 Key employment laws

 Protecting key assets and employees

-Through constant economic and political reforms led by the CPC, China has established itself as a country with political stability, economic freedom and legal certainty, making it one of the leading recipients for foreign investments.
-China is now the second largest economy in the world.
-As such, it attracts many international companies, regardless of size, eager to tap into and continue to develop a presence in this vital market.
+Through constant economic and political reforms led by the CPC, China has established itself as a country with political stability, economic freedom and legal certainty, making it one of the leading recipients for foreign investments and one of the largest consumer markets.
+China is the second largest economy in the world and proactively adopts an open policy encouraging global collaboration.
+As such, it attracts many international companies, regardless of size and nature, eager to tap into and continue to expand their presence in this vital and vibrant market.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.